Browser does not support script.

 We expect you to be honest in how you explain and evidence your circumstances, if you are found to have made a false statement or provided false evidence, this will be considered in accordance with the Academic Conduct Procedure.

-The Registry will check that your appeal is:
+The Regulations and Compliance team will check that your appeal is:

 If your appeal does not meet all the above, we will not consider it and we will write to you explaining the reason why.
 If you disagree with this, you can request for the decision to be reviewed.
 We will ensure that this is reviewed in conjunction with a senior manager in your School.